Religion in the Soviet Union: Policy towards Orthodoxy

-As for the Russian Orthodox Church, Soviet authorities sought to control it and, in times of national crisis, to exploit it for the state's own purposes; but their ultimate goal was to eliminate it.
-During the first five years of Soviet power, the Bolsheviks executed 28 Russian Orthodox bishops and over 1,200 Russian Orthodox priests.
+Soviet authorities both exploited the Church for state purposes and also moved to eliminate it.
+In the first five years of Soviet rule, 12 bishops and 1,215 priests were killed.
 Many others were imprisoned or exiled.
-Believers were harassed and persecuted.
-Most seminaries were closed, and the publication of most religious material was prohibited.
+Almost all seminaries were closed, and most religious material was banned from publication.
 By 1941 only 500 churches remained open out of about 54,000 in existence prior to World War I.

 Such crackdowns related to many people's dissatisfaction with the church in pre-revolutionary Russia.
 The close ties between the church and the state led to the perception of the church as corrupt and greedy by many members of the intelligentsia.
 Many peasants, while highly religious, also viewed the church unfavorably.
 Respect for religion did not extend to the local priests.
 The church owned a significant portion of Russia's land, and this was a bone of contention – land ownership was a big factor in the Russian Revolution of 1917.

 The Nazi attack on the Soviet Union in 1941 induced Stalin to enlist the Russian Orthodox Church as an ally to arouse Russian patriotism against foreign aggression.
 Russian Orthodox religious life experienced a revival: thousands of churches were reopened; there were 22,000 by the time Nikita Khrushchev came to power.
 The state permitted religious publications, and church membership grew.

 During the final years of Joseph Stalin's rule, there was once again a tightening of anti-religious measurements.
 In April 1948, Council for Religious Affairs sent out an instruction to its local commissioners to halt the registration of new religious communities and from that point churches were no longer opened.
 The "Knowledge Society", which was established a year earlier, was engaged in educational activities and again began to publish anti-religious literature.